roseto/roseto/src/content/updates/welcome.md

 ---
-title: We revamped our website, welcome!
 date: 2024-01-22
 ---

+# We revamped our website, welcome!

 We are happy to announce that we revamped our website.
 We really hope you like it!